python-trio/trio-amqp/docs/examples/index.rst

 Those examples are ported from the `RabbitMQ tutorial
 <http://www.rabbitmq.com/getstarted.html>`_.
 They are specific to
-trio-amqp and use tasks exclusively.
+asyncamqp and use tasks exclusively.
 Please read both documentation together, as the official documentation explain how to use the AMQP protocol correctly.